-- Drain the fruit and place it in a baking dish or ramekins, or canning jars.
+- Drain the fruit.
+Place the halves in a baking dish, ramekins, or canning jars.

-- In a small bowl mix the dulce de leche with the pecans, stir until well blended.
+- Mix the dulce de leche with the pecans in a small bowl, and stir until well blended.

-- Fill each half with a spoon of the dulce de leche, pecans mixture.
+- Fill each half with a spoonful of the mixture of the dulce de leche and pecans.

-- Prepare the meringue, build a water bath in a large pot: put 3 inches of water, heat over high heat until it boils, lower heat to low.
-In a large bowl that can be placed on the pan without touching the water, place the egg whites and sugar.
-Whisk with electric mixer initially at low speed and then high, about 5 minutes until you see stiff peaks, then keep whisking out of the water bath until it cools down, about 5 minutes more.
-Using a pastry bag or a spoon place a small dollop of meringue over each peach or apricot.
+- Prepare the meringue.
+Build a water bath in a large pot: put 3 inches of water, heat over high heat until it boils, and lower heat to low.
+Place the egg whites and sugar in a large bowl that can be placed on the pan without touching the water.
+Whisk with an electric mixer initially at low speed and then high, about 5 minutes until you see stiff peaks, then keep whisking out of the water bath until it cools down, about 5 minutes more.
+Using a pastry bag or a spoon, place a small dollop of meringue over each peach or apricot.

 - Serve within the next 2-3 hours if possible.
 Or refrigerate until serving.